oapicf/pinterest-sdk/clients/go/generated/docs/AssetIdPermissions.md

 NewAssetIdPermissionsWithDefaults instantiates a new AssetIdPermissions object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAssetGroupInfo

+`func (o *AssetIdPermissions) GetAssetGroupInfo() AssetGroupBinding`

+GetAssetGroupInfo returns the AssetGroupInfo field if non-nil, zero value otherwise.

+### GetAssetGroupInfoOk

+`func (o *AssetIdPermissions) GetAssetGroupInfoOk() (*AssetGroupBinding, bool)`

+GetAssetGroupInfoOk returns a tuple with the AssetGroupInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssetGroupInfo

+`func (o *AssetIdPermissions) SetAssetGroupInfo(v AssetGroupBinding)`

+SetAssetGroupInfo sets AssetGroupInfo field to given value.

+### HasAssetGroupInfo

+`func (o *AssetIdPermissions) HasAssetGroupInfo() bool`

+HasAssetGroupInfo returns a boolean if a field has been set.

 ### GetAssetId